Effective from November 2020 (updated July 2026)

 - meet the requirements of the NDIS Practice Standards and of being a registered provider of NDIS funded disability services.
 This includes:

-- understanding and incorporating each participant’s legal and human rights into everyday practice;
+- understanding and incorporating each Member’s legal and human rights into everyday practice;

 - actively preventing violence, abuse, neglect, exploitation or discrimination;

-- ensuring continuity of supports so each participant has access to timely and appropriate support without interruption.
+- ensuring continuity of support so each Member has access to timely and appropriate support without interruption.